jimCresswell/e2e-web-test-framework-jvm-demo/README.md

   * Scenarios describing [known regressions or bugs](src/main/resources/features/regressions/regressions.feature).
 These should be regularly reviewed to decide if the issues they describe are still a risk or if they should be deleted or moved to a specification.

 ### Notes on test reliability.
 UI tests with WebDriver are flaky, they throw up false negative test failures frequently, due to WebDriver itself, network failures, browser rendering quirks, and the interactions of multiple asynchronous systems.
 Even with the small number of UI scenarios in this example test suite it is not completely reliable.
 This is one of the reasons that end-to-end tests through the UI should be kept to the minimum acceptable number, testing key user journeys only.
 More complete testing of the system and UI can pushed down to API contract tests, integration tests and UI component tests with mocked data and services.

+Automatically retrying failed tests is a common strategy, but it should only be done with care and discussion.
+What does it mean if a test passes one out of three times regularly?
+Clearly there is an underlying problem that could be in the code, the infrastructure, the test environment or elsewhere.
+Where appropriate the best option is often to push the validation to a lower level of testing, e.g. a single micro-service with mocked external services, or even an integration test.

 ## Use